CURRICULUM VITAE

 Senior Clustered Storage Engineer

-As the Senior Clustered Storage Engineer I was working on their filesystem-based database for the Log Management System (LMS), implementing such features as backup and restore to a 100% uptime server.
+I worked on a filesystem-based database for the Log Management System (LMS), implementing such features as backup and restore to ensure a 100% uptime server.

-Successfully ported the LMS, a large C++ application, from Linux-x86 to Solaris-Sparc, taking in to account several portability factors including alignment, byteswap, and TCP stack differences.
+Ported the LMS, a large C++ application, from Linux/x86 to Solaris/SPARC.
 While working with the product several performance bottlenecks were idenitified and significant improvements were implemented.

 June 2000-September 2002